 What might have caused water to move with such vigor across the continent surfaces?
 The mechanism assumed in this paper is a logical consequence of the large amount of subduction of oceanic lithosphere that occurred during the Genesis Flood (Baumgardner 2003).
-In today's world, the overriding plate is locked against the adjacent subducting plate along most of the earth's more than 65,000km of subduction zones.
-Elastic rebound of the overriding slab typically occurs in sudden jerks, or rupture events.
+In today's world, the subducting and overriding plates are locked along most of the earth's more than 65,000 km (40,389 mi) of subduction zones.
+Movement of a subducting slab relative to the adjacent overriding slab typically occurs in sudden jerks, or rupture events.
 Rupture takes place when the stress reaches a level at which the asperities locking the two plates along the fault surface break, resulting in sudden motion along the fault and release of considerable seismic or earthquake energy.
 It seems likely that this same locking and sudden rupture process also occurred during the Flood, except much more frequently.
-For a plate speed of 2 m/s and a subduction angle of 45°, only about an hour is needed to pull down the overriding plate by 5000 m.
+For a plate speed of 2 m/s (6.5 ft/s) and a subduction angle of 45°, only about an hour is needed to pull down the overriding plate by 5000 m (16,404 ft).
 Sudden rupture of such a locked zone generates an earthquake and resulting tsunami with huge amplitude, larger than any witnessed in recorded history since the Flood.
-In our illustrative calculations we arbitrarily assume 16 subduction zones, each 1670km in length. that unlock successively after being locked for 96 minutes to unleash a giant tsunami somewhere in the global ocean every six minutes.
+In our illustrative calculations we arbitrarily assume 16 subduction zones, each 2000km (1242mi) in length, that unlock successively after being locked for about an hour to leash a giant tsunami somewhere in the global ocean every four minutes.
 The numerical calculations show that such forcing is more than adequate to achieve and maintain the water velocities required.
-For locked faults that slip and rebound in this manner, peak water velocities reach near 200 m/s and mean water column velocities attain values of many tens of m/s.
-The turbulence is strong enough to maintain many meters of sediment in suspension as water sweeps across the continental surface.
-Turbulence is the physical mechanism that allows and maintains such high volume and long-distance transport of sediment.
+For locked faults that slip and rebound by 5000 m (16,404ft), peak water velocities reach near 200 m/s and mean water column velocities attain values of many tens of m/s.
+The turbulence is strong enough to maintain many tens of meters of sediment in suspension as water sweeps across the continental surface.
+Turbulence is the physical mechanism that allows and maintains such high volume and long distance transport of sediment.

-This paper represents a revision of a paper (2013) I presented at the Seventh International Conference on Creationism.
+This paper represents a revision of a paper (Baumgardner 2013) I presented at the Seventh International Conference on Creationism.
 The main difference in the previous paper and this one is the mechanism for driving the water motion.
 In the previous paper, I invoked tides raised by near encounters of a moon-sized body with the earth.
 In this paper tsunamis generated by the locking and sudden slip and rebound of fault segments along subduction zones, an expected aspect of catastrophic plate tectonics, are the primary driving mechanism for the turbulent water.
 The numerical treatments of the water flow, the sediment suspension, the erosion, and the sediment deposition, however, are largely the same as described in the 2013 paper.
 To save the interested reader of this paper from repeatedly needing to refer to the previous paper to understand the details of the treatments and methods I apply in this paper, I have reproduced those details here as Appendices A-G.